We Provide Practical Solutions

 Acquisitions and Dispositions

-Over the thirty years that the firm has existed, we have fine-tuned our knowledge and expertise in the real estate field, specifically as it relates to guiding a purchaser or seller through the acquisition process.
+For over 40 years, we have fine-tuned our knowledge and expertise in the real estate field, specifically as it relates to guiding a purchaser or seller through the acquisition process.

 We work extensively in the acquisition and sale of both residential and commercial properties.
 From participating in the negotiation, drafting and execution of a purchase and sale contract, to overseeing due diligence, coordination with brokers, title companies and other third parties, and the interaction with lenders when applicable, we are willing and able to assist in as much as, or as little as, each individual client desires.